-- // Be enrolled in a selected member school's Master of Science programme prior to starting their MIM studies. - // Provide proof of academic preparation: have either received a Bachelor's in Management or Economics or in a related field; or successfully passed minimum 60 ECTS of full-time business education (eventually to be presented at the programme start).
-If applicable, provide minimum 600 points in GMAT.

-Provide proof of proficiency in English (if

-- / not mother tongue) through any of the following (minimum level): TOEFL iBT100; IELTS 7.0; C2 Proficiency (CPE) C; C1 Advanced (CAE B); C1 Buisiness Higher (BEC Higher) B; have a Bachelor's diploma entirely taught in English from an English speaking country or in a CEMS or EQUIS/AACSB-accredited institution; have passed one of the CEMS-accredited locally accepted English exams; A-level GCSE issued in Singapore. - // CEMS does not accept TOEFL MyBest Scores
+- // Be enrolled in a selected member school's Master programme by the start of their CEMS MIM studies. - // Provide proof of academic preparation: have either received a Bachelor's in Management or Economics or in a related field; or successfully passed minimum 60 ECTS of full-time business education (eventually to be presented at the programme start).
+If applicable, provide minimum 600 points in GMAT. - // Provide proof of proficiency in English (if not mother tongue) through any of the following (minimum level): TOEFL iBT100: IELTS (Academic)/IELTS Indicator 7.0: CPE C: CAE B: BEC Higher B; Pearson test of English Academic (PTE) 68; have a Bachelor's diploma entirely taught in English from an English speaking country or in a CEMS or EQUIS/AACSBaccredited institution; have passed one of the CEMS-accredited locally accepted English exams; A-level GCSE issued in Singapore.

-Please note: as part of the application process students must hand in a mother tongue declaration form.
-See also page 17.
+Please note: As part of the application process, students must hand in a mother tongue declaration form (see also page 17).